JStumpp/awesome-android/readme.md

 - [Flexbox Layout](https://github.com/google/flexbox-layout) - FlexboxLayout is a library which brings the similar capabilities of CSS Flexible Box Layout Module to Android.
 - [Agile Boiler Plate](https://github.com/xresco/Android-Agile-Boiler-Plate) - The boiler plate is based on MVP architecture and it is fully based on Dependency Injection design pattern using Dagger2.
 - [Gradle buildSrcVersions](https://github.com/jmfayard/buildSrcVersions) - A kotlin dsl to simplify dependencies management
+- [EvadeMe](https://github.com/evilthreads669966) - A heuristics evasion library for Android that prevents your code from being tested.
 - [Teller](https://github.com/levibostian/Teller-Android/) - Teller facilitates the downloading, saving, and reading of the cached data of your app.
 Keep your user's data fresh and remove those annoying loading screens!

 ## Resources